mandm-pt/petprojects/python/GetHash/README.md

 # Title

-Basic script that calculates hashs of either file or text.
+Basic script that calculates/generates the hash of either a file or text.

 # Usage